-According to the U.S. Bureau of Labor Statistics (BLS), employment of RNs was projected to increase at a faster-than-average rate of 16% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of RNs was projected to increase at a much faster-than-average rate of 12% between 2018 and 2028.
 Although the employment of general RNs was expected to rise, the BLS expected particularly high demand for advanced practice RNs.

 Training and Certification for Intensive Care Nurses